Objectives for building beneficial AI

 Towards a rigorous science of interpretable machine learning

 ML models learn from training data and make predictions on input data.
 Sometimes the training data, input data, or both can be quite sensitive.
-Although there may be enormous benefits to building a model that operates on sensitive data (e.g., a cancer detector trained on a dataset of biopsy images and deployed on individual patient scans), it is essential to consider the potential privacy implications in using sensitive data.
+Although there may be enormous benefits to building a model that operates on sensitive data (e.g., a cancer detector trained on a responsibly sourced dataset of biopsy images and deployed on individual patient scans), it is essential to consider the potential privacy implications in using sensitive data.
 This includes not only respecting the legal and regulatory requirements, but also considering social norms and typical individual expectations.
-For example, what safeguards need to be put in place to ensure the privacy of individuals considering that ML models may remember or reveal aspects of the data they have been exposed to?
-What steps are needed to ensure users have adequate transparency and control of their data?
+For example, it’s crucial to put safeguards in place to ensure the privacy of individuals considering that ML models may remember or reveal aspects of the data they have been exposed to.
+It’s essential to offer users transparency and control of their data.
 Fortunately, the possibility that ML models reveal underlying data can be minimized by appropriately applying various techniques in a precise, principled fashion.
-Google is constantly developing such techniques to protect privacy in AI systems.
-This is an ongoing area of research in the ML community with significant room for growth.
+Google is constantly developing such techniques to protect privacy in AI systems, including emerging practices for generative AI systems.
+This is an active area of research in the AI community with ongoing room for growth.
 Below we share the lessons we have learned so far.

-Just as there is no single “correct” model for all ML tasks, there is no single correct approach to ML privacy protection across all scenarios.
+Just as there is no single "correct" model for all ML tasks, there is no single correct approach to ML privacy protection across all scenarios, and new ones may arise.
 In practice, researchers and developers must iterate to find an approach that appropriately balances privacy and utility for the task at hand; for this process to succeed, a clear definition of privacy is needed, which can be both intuitive and formally precise.

 Because ML models can expose details about their training data via both their internal parameters as well as their externally-visible behavior, it is crucial to consider the privacy impact of how the models were constructed and may be accessed.